NGT issues instructions on its functioning from May 4

 Graded lockdown to replace national lockdown post May 3

-However, they shall always remain available on phone and electronic means of communication, and shall attend office physically as and when required, it said.
+However, they shall always remain available on phone and electronic means of communication and shall attend office physically as and when required, it said.

 "Considering the health and safety of lawyers / public / litigants / staff, till the situation of Corona improves, judicial work will be conducted by the Benches of NGT only by Video Conferencing, without physical presence/appearance of parties or their counsel in the NGT complex," the circular said.